DOMESTIC RELATIONS DIVISION OF ATHENS COMMON PLEAS COURT

 8/25/2021 - NOTICE - COURT HOUSE HOURS NOW 8:00 am to 4:00 pm WITH CONDITIONS

 The following information is general in nature and is not to be relied upon for legal advice.
 If you have a question about your legal rights you should contact an attorney.
 The Court and its staff are not permitted to provide you legal advice.

 - You should not enter the courthouse if you have been diagnosed with having COVID-19 within the past 14 days, have had contact with a COVID-19 infected person within the last 14 days, are running a fever, have shortness of breath and/or have a chronic cough.
-Your temperature will be taken at the door.
+Your temperature may be taken at the door.
 You need to wear a mask in the building.